vipsyvipul/QuickJot/README.md

 ![QuickJot](https://i.imgur.com/mHFGBP0.png)

-QuickJot is a lightweight Chrome extension for taking notes.
-Just click on the extension icon and start jotting down notes.
-Use it for:
+QuickJot is a lightweight Chrome extension for taking meeting notes or just jotting down quick thoughts.
+Click on the extension icon and start jotting.
-1. Taking meeting notes
-2. Jotting down your own thoughts

-... without having to open a separate application!

 All your notes are stored locally in your browser and can be accessed any time from within the same browser.